Dynamic Board Retreats: 3 Questions CEOs Ask to Build Them

-Dynamic Board Retreats: What Nonprofit CEOs Need to KnowIt’s time to plan your board retreat.
+It’s time to plan your board retreat.
 You want the retreat to benefit your nonprofit, the board, and frankly, to make your job easier.
 You don’t want any board retreat.
-You want a dynamic board retreat.
+You want a dynamic board retreat and you need a board retreat agenda to do the job.

-You may have been disappointed or even embarrassed by retreats.
+You may have been disappointed or embarrassed by retreats.
 Undoubtedly, you attended board retreats that missed their mark.
 These retreats achieved little.
 Either the board failed to make decisions, or they were unhealthy, short-sighted, or shallow when the board made them.

 This article guides nonprofit CEOs, executive directors, and board chairs on how to clarify board retreat goals, so you achieve them at your event.
 We’ll do this by focusing on the heart of board retreats: their objectives, measures, and value.
 These three items are the framework of dynamic board retreats and prepare you to develop a board retreat you will lead internally or work with an advisor to partner with you to design your event.